Claire Stapleton: Google (2007-2019)

-In the days following the walkout, Google responded in support, Pichai saying, "I take this responsibility very seriously and I’m committed to making the changes we need to improve", in a memo to employees.
+In the days following the walkout, Google responded in support, Pichai saying in a memo to employees, "I take this responsibility very seriously and I’m committed to making the changes we need to improve".
 The memo also announced concession to some of the demands, including ending forced arbitration in cases of sexual assault and sexual harassment and overhaul the process for reporting sexual misconduct.
 Stapleton and the other leaders acknowledged the progress in a note posted on the Google Walkout Medium account, but criticized leadership saying they, "troublingly erased [the demands] focused on racism, discrimination, and ... structural inequity", and for ignoring the request to elevate the diversity officer to the board.
 When asked who should be leading addressing the remaining demands, Stapleton said, "Larry and Sergey, where are they?"

 In January 2019, Stapleton said she was demoted as part of a restructuring she said was vaguely communicated, losing half of her direct reports.
 She also said her work was reassigned to others and that her manager ignored her, and she was pushed to resign.
 When Stapleton attempted to press human resources about the changes to her role and her work being delegated to other people, she said that the company advised her to go on medical leave, even though she wasn't ill.
 Stapleton hired an attorney, prompting a re-investigation into the demotion, and said that it was "walked back ... at least on paper."

 In April 2019, Stapleton and Whittaker alleged their managers had retaliated against them for their participation in organizing the walkout, a claim that Google denied.
-To Stapleton's allegations specifically, Google claimed that her allegations of retaliation was unsubstantiated because they had found that they gave her their team's Culture Award for her role in the walkout.
+Google claimed that Stapleton's allegations of retaliation were unsubstantiated because Google had given her the team's Culture Award for her role in the walkout.
 Stapleton, Whittaker, and others who had led the Google Walkout promoted a social media campaign under the hashtag #NotOkGoogle to gather additional stories of alleged retaliation, and shared their experiences of alleged retaliation on Medium.
 They said company had a culture of retaliation that disproportionately affected marginalized and underrepresented groups.
 While the campaign gained fast momentum, Google announced they had created a new website for employees to report misconduct.